 Nortada Liveaboard, Galapagos

 The 26m Nortada liveaboard presents a different kind of Galapagos dive liveaboard experience.
-With only 4 cabins on board and catering to a maximum of 12 guests, the Nortada offers divers a more intimate and personal experience.
-Each of the 4 cabins is air-conditioned with an en-suite bathroom, and has lockers and drawers for personal belongings.
-Relaxation areas include the air-conditioned lounge and dining area with entertainment system and open-air seating area and sun deck.
+With only 4 cabins onboard and catering to a maximum of 12 guests, the Nortada offers divers a more intimate and personalized experience.
+The dive platform with a bench and camera table was carefully designed with divers in mind, and the 2 tenders and 2 assigned dive guides allow for small dive groups and attentive dive experience.

 Choose your departure date

-Included: VAT, Drinking Water, Tea & Coffee, Full-Board Meal Plan (All meals), Snacks, Diving Package, Land Excursions, Naturalist Guide.
+Included: VAT, Drinking Water, Soft Drinks at Meal Times, Tea & Coffee, Welcome Cocktails, Full-Board Meal Plan (All meals), Snacks, Diving Package, Extra Dives, Night Dives, Land Excursions, Naturalist Guide, Cabin Towels, Complimentary Toiletries, Deck Towels, WiFi internet.

 Book now, pay later: You can easily place your booking online.
 We will then hold the spaces for you and you can confirm with a payment later.